erineagloria/tic-tac-toe/README.md

 - The grid needs to include 9 boxes, each box needs to have an id
 - Each box needs to be responsive to a 'click'

-2. Create the page webpage layout
+2. Create the webpage layout
 - Create a section above the board to display messages (whose turn it is and if someone has won/draw)
 - Create a scoreboard underneath the grid
 - Scoreboard needs to keep track of each player's scores (incomplete)